BrunoScaglione/TCC-Autonomous-Ship/notes/priorities.md

 - yaw controller: intead of tau it's rudder
 - control allocation receives surge velocity from \state topic, not \filtered_state
 - The value of LOS paramater R is not clear
 - future work: interpolate between desired velocities (b-splines).
-Now, there is a
-- realtively large jump in the actuator each time changes waypoint
+Now, there is a relatively large jump in the actuator each time changes waypoint

-# TODOS
+# CODE TODOS

 - service for getting the updated waypoints (user dragged them in gui) from venus